 There is a wide range of resources to support the teaching of P.E. in school.
 Equipment is stored in the P.E. container and store rooms.
 Large apparatus is stored around the hall and we expect the children to help set up and put away this equipment as part of their work.
 By doing so, the children learn to handle equipment safely, The children can use the school field and playground, on both sites, for games activities.
 All year groups have access to small equipment and designated play areas during playtimes.
+We run the Junior Joe's initiative, which is linked to the Commando Joe's programme.
+Selected pupils are trained to lead games and activities during lunchtimes, promoting teamwork, resilience, and a sense of challenge across both Key Stage 1 and Key Stage 2.
+These pupil leaders are easily identifiable by their distinctive Junior Joe's vests, and they play a valuable role in encouraging positive, active play during break times.
 Rotas and supervision is provided by the Teachers, TAs and Middays.
 Children in the EYFS have free access to designated outdoor play space.